 Ok, my brain must be feeling better since it’s, oh my god, new content.
 This is actually one of many pieces that have been floating around my brain but, let’s just say I had other things going on for a bit.
 Anyhow, what I want to look at today is the arguments surrounding the topic of round backed deadlifts.
-I think what brought this to the forefront right now was Greg Nuckol’s analysis of the dead lift from a mechanics point of view that I read the other day.

 Now I have previously done technique articles about the clean-style deadlift as well as the RDL vs. SLDL and in both I certainly seem to be against any sort of back rounding in the deadlift.
 Well, yes and no. Even in the first linked article I specifically stated: